Rapidity Logarithms in SCET Without Modes: The Massive Sudakov Form Factor

-is the usual leading-log renormalization group evolution of $C_2$ \cite{Bauer:2003pi,Bosch:2004th,Neubert:2004dd}.
-This reproduces the results of \cite{Chiu:2011qc}, with the caveat that, since this formalism explicitly performs the RRG at the scale $\mu=\mu_F\sim M$, logarithms of $\mu_F/M$ which are resummed in the expression $\log{\alpha_s(\mu)\over\alpha_s(M)}$ in $\log V_J$ in \cite{Chiu:2011qc} are not resummed here.
+This reproduces the results of \cite{Chiu:2012ir}, with the caveat that, since this formalism explicitly performs the RRG at the scale $\mu=\mu_S\sim M$, logarithms of $\mu/M$ which are resummed in the expression $\log{\alpha_s(\mu)\over\alpha_s(M)}$ in $\log V_J$ in \cite{Chiu:2011qc} do not require resummation here.

+While \eqn{eq:sudakov_final_factorization} is equivalent to the factorization formula in \eqn{scetsudfact}, it arises differently in this form of the EFT.
+In \eqn{scetsudfact}, the $J_i$ are matrix elements of collinear fields; here $V_J$ corresponds to the rapidity evolution factor of $O_2(x,\nu)$.
+The assignment of factors of $L_M$ and constants to $O_J$ and $O_S$ also differs from that of \eqn{scetsudfact2}, and more closely resembles the refactorized form of \cite{Becher:2011jb,Becher:2012njb}, but the particular arrangement of these terms is irrelevant for summing logarithms since $\alpha_s$ is evaluated at the same scale in both the soft and jet functions in \scettwo\ processes.
+We could also choose to define separate rapidity scales for each sector, $\nu_n\equiv p_1^+ \delta_o/\delta_n$ and $\nu_\nb\equiv p_2^-\delta_o/\delta_\nb$, which would then allow us to write $V_J$ as the product of two separate factors, in direct analogy with the two jet functions of \eqn{scetsudfact2}; however, this is not necessary for the present case, where the rapidity scales always appear as the product $\nu_n \nu_\nb =\nu^2$.